MathandDataScience/Dimension-Reduction-PCA/README.md

 and heatmaps become hard to read or understand the treads of the data.
 Along with this fact, the key factor that these visualization techniques leave out is how much each dimension influences the outcome of the data.
-This can be understood through Principal Component Analysis or PCA and a scree plot.
-PCA works by identifying the directions in the “vari- able space” that account for the most variance in the date (i.e. principal components).[1]
+This can be understood through Principal Component Analysis (PCA) and a scree plot.
+PCA works by identifying the directions in the “vari- able space” that account for the most variance in the data (i.e. principal components).[1]
 Understanding this will allow the user to determine what dimensions matter the most and reduce or remove the dimensions that don’t contribute to the data substantially.
-Using the principal components that contribute the most, allows for the projected of the data onto a lower-dimensional space maintaining the majority of the data’s features.
+Using the principal components that contribute the most, allows for the projection of the data onto a lower-dimensional space maintaining the majority of the data’s features.
 The data more easily be plotted to understand the data further.
 The inter-working and mathematics of this will be discussed later.
 The problem at hand utilizes PCA in a practical way to reduce six grayscale images into one color image.
-The data utilized come from the Hubble Legacy Archive(HLA) this database holds the collection of the raw fits data from the Hubble Space Telescope (HST).
-[4]
+The data utilized come from the Hubble Legacy Archive(HLA) this database holds the collection of the raw fits data from the Hubble Space Telescope (HST) [4].

 ### Background
  A few important mathematical techniques need to be discussed in depth, this includes PCA, eigen decomposition, Gram-Schmidt and QR factorization.
 Along with these mathematical techniques the nature of the sensor and human eye needs to be discussed.
 As mentioned in the introduction principal component analysis (PCA) serves as a method for understanding trends in data and can be used to represent the data in an orthogonal basis.
 It is also an important technique used for dimension reduction.[2]
-Conventionally PCA is preformed but finding the covariance matrix of the data $\Sigma \in \mathbb{R}^{MxM}$ this is found by multiplying the data $A\in \mathbb{R}^{MxN}$ with the data transported $A^T\in \mathbb{R}^{NxM}$.
+Conventionally PCA is preformed by finding the covariance matrix of the data $\Sigma \in \mathbb{R}^{MxM}$ this is found by multiplying the data $A\in \mathbb{R}^{MxN}$ with the data transported $A^T\in \mathbb{R}^{NxM}$.

 $$\Sigma = AA^T$$